The 5 best places to go skiing in Scotland

 We couldn’t possibly talk about skiing in Scotland without mentioning Glenshee, could we?

-Glenshee is Scotland’s largest ski area, spread over three valleys in the south of the Cairngorms, and with a total slope length of around 40km, so there’s plenty to go at.
+Glenshee is the biggest ski resort in Scotland, spread over three valleys in the south of the Cairngorms, and with a total slope length of around 40km.

 The resort is well-suited to skiers of all abilities and experience levels.
-You’ll find a decent amount of easier terrain in the middle section if you’re not quite ready for the heights of Glas Maol.
+You’ll find a good amount of easier terrain in the middle section if you’re not quite ready for the heights of Glas Maol yet.